robertofig/RasterEditing/README.md

 ## Dependencies

-This library currently builds on top of [TinyBase](https://github.com/robertofig/TinyBase) and [GeoTypes](https://github.com/robertofig/GeoTypes) for basic memory operations and geometric manipulation.
-It also requires [GDAL](https://github.com/OSGeo/gdal) for opening and reading raster files (version 2.1 or above).
+This library currently builds on top of [GDAL](https://github.com/OSGeo/gdal) for opening and reading raster files (version 2.1 or above).

 ## Utilities

 Some test utilities that showcase some usage of the tools are present in the [Utils](https://github.com/robertofig/RasterTools/utils) folder.
-To build them, open the build script and set the variables `GDALInc` and `GDALLib` to the paths with the header files and import library for linking GDAL.
+The build them, run the script located in `/src`, the executable will be saved to a `/build` directory in the project root.
+Choose the build script according to your compiler and platform.
+It can be simply run from command line, provided the compiler symbols are loaded.

-This code also makes use of the TinyBase and GeoTypes libraries, which included in this repository as submodules.
-To pull the, go into the `include/` folder and call `git submodule init`, followed by `git submodule update`.
+On Windows, first set the variables `GDALInc` and `GDALLib` in the build script to the paths with the header files and import library before running it.

 ## License